Italy's CDP CEO declines comment on idea of buying stake in Autostrade

-GENOA, Italy, Aug 23 (Reuters) - The head of Italy’s Cassa Depositi e Prestiti (CDP) declined a comment on Thursday when asked whether the state lender could take a stake in motorway group Autostrade per l’Italia.
+GENOA, Italy (Reuters) - The head of Italy’s Cassa Depositi e Prestiti (CDP) declined a comment on Thursday when asked whether the state lender could take a stake in motorway group Autostrade per l’Italia.

 Last week a bridge on the A10 motorway, operated by Autostrade, collapsed, killing 43 people.